Is this page helpful?YesNo

 This section describes product creation process.
 For specific procedures, see MCU Connection Solution.

 Log in to the IoT Console and create a product.
-Select the desired product, and select BLE for net pairing mode.
+Select the desired product, and select Bluetooth LE for net pairing mode.

-The general firmware of Tuya BLE module integrates low power mode and standard power mode.
+The general firmware of Tuya Bluetooth LE module integrates low power mode and standard power mode.
 You can select the mode according to the protocol commands.

 After finishing creation, you select the functions, panel, module, and firmware based on your product, and download the MCU development documents accordingly.